Healthcare (100-200) January 2026

 How does Healthcare (100-200) compare?

-People in Healthcare (100-200) were much more positive than average regarding Feedback & Recognition, Collaboration & Communication, and Service & Quality Focus.
+People in Healthcare (100-200) were much more positive than average regarding Engagement.

-People working in Healthcare (100-200) are more engaged than Government Administration, Higher Education, Government, and Media Production & Publication.
-People working in Healthcare (100-200) are less engaged than Banking and Engaging Growth.
+People working in Healthcare (100-200) are more engaged than Public Relations & Communications, Higher Education, Government Administration, and Government.
+People working in Healthcare (100-200) are less engaged than Engaging Growth.

-The highest scoring question for Healthcare (100-200) had 90% of people agreeing that their manager genuinely cares about their wellbeing (+3% compared to overall) while they were generally most positive about Management.
+The highest scoring question for Healthcare (100-200) had 91% of people agreeing that they are able to arrange time out from work when they need to (+4% compared to overall) while they were generally most positive about Management.

-People in Healthcare (100-200) were generally least favourable about Action, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 25% of people disagreeing (+2% above average).
+People in Healthcare (100-200) were generally least favourable about Action, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 15% of people disagreeing (-2% below average).

 How long do people stay?